ldi-github/shirates-core/README.md

 ## What and why Shirates?

-- The prototype of this framework was named SHIRATAMA Test Framework.
-We call open source version Shirates.
+- The original of this framework was named **SHIRATAMA Test Framework**.
+We call this open source version **Shirates**.
-- SHIRATAMA is Japanese sweets [Shiratama dango], and it looks like “O” (initial letter of OK)
+- SHIRATAMA is from Japanese sweets [Shiratama dango], and it looks like “O” (initial letter of OK)

 ## Test code development environment